 The entire process can be done in just two sittings.
 However, follow-up consultations are required after that.
 There are three major steps that your dentist will follow, which are:

 Initial Assessment – During the first consultation, your dentist will examine your tooth to check if it requires veneer.
 At this stage, your dentist will discuss all the necessary details with you and take an X-ray to examine the condition of your tooth.

-Tooth Preparation - Now, your dentist will prepare your tooth by trimming down approximately half a millimeter of the enamel to get an accurate fitting for the veneer and will take an impression of it.
+Tooth Preparation – Now, your Dentist San Jose will prepare your tooth by trimming down approximately half a millimeter of the enamel to get an accurate fitting for the veneer and will take an impression of it.
 This impression will be sent to the laboratory, where your veneer will be made.
 This usually takes a few days.

 Veneer Placement – Once the veneer is ready, on the final sitting, your dentist will thoroughly clean your tooth and then use dental adhesives to bond the veneer and then secure it using a curing light.
 A bite test will be taken to ensure optimum fit.